NathanDuma/LinkedIn-Job-Crawler/README.md

 ```yaml
 outputFileDirectory: C:\Users\myDirectory\
  ```
-A list of companies to not apply to.
+A list of companies to ignore.
 ```yaml
 companyBlacklist:
  #- company